-Scott Hutchinson was Frightened Rabbit.
+Scott Hutchison was Frightened Rabbit.
 That was the nickname given to shy young Scott by his mother.
 That was the name under which he started making music.

 Frightened Rabbit became a duo when Scott was joined by brother and drummer Grant.
 Frightened Rabbit added members over time.

 Midnight Organ Fight, FR’s breakthrough album, came out in 2008.
 The band recently completed a tour marking the 10th anniversary of the release.
 It is for me a truly great album.
 As Kieran Devlin recently wrote in The Guardian:

 A classic heartbreak record, Midnight didn’t navigate the travails of young love and lust so much as trip over them and mutter an unnecessary apology.

 Here’s an acoustic version of my favorite track.

 Scott recently took his own life.
 Here are his last two messages to the world.